Work in London as a Paramedic

 In low income and unemployment areas of London, health education and literacy is a real problem, which contributes to the high volume of triple nine emergency calls.

 As a paramedic in London, you’ll see all walks of life – from elegant Mayfair hotels to run-down apartment blocks.
 You will receive ongoing training to prepare for life on the streets because you have complete autonomy to make clinical decisions on the ground.

 Every day in London is different

 Although emergency medical care for patients is the top priority, many patients have less serious illnesses or injuries and do not need to be sent an ambulance on blue lights and sirens.

-Often these patients will receive more appropriate care somewhere other than at hospital.
-Hence a wide range of care is provided to these patients, recognising that many have complex problems or long-term medical conditions.
+Often these patients will receive more appropriate care somewhere other than a hospital.
+A wide range of care is provided to these patients, recognising that many have complex problems or long-term medical conditions.

-Attending to about 1 million patients a year, LAS is experiencing tremendous demand for additional health care specialists and is prepared to train the right people.
+Attending to about 1 million patients a year, LAS is experiencing a tremendous demand for additional health care specialists and is prepared to train the right people to fill these roles.

 Getting to know London.

 Another vital part of your research if you are thinking of working in London is to get to know the terrain and the layout of the city.
 It’s a huge city with so much history and culture.